OceanOptics/Class_Minion2/README.md

     sudo apt install git
     git clone https://github.com/OceanOptics/Class_Minion2

-    # Execute installation script
-    cd Class_Minion2
+    # Read installation script and run it by hand step by step (might need to reboot half-way through)
-    sudo python Class_Minion_install.py
+    sudo python setup.py

-When the RPi is turned on the script Class_Minion_DeploymentHandler.py is called.
-This script takes a picture and other measurements (optional), it then check if a known wifi is in range.
-If a wifi is in range it stays on, otherwise it turns off.
-This can result in a blocking behaviour if the wifi of choice is not available preventing to offload the data from the deployment.
-To test such behaviour the last line of Class_Minion_DeploymentHandler.py can be commented to prevent the halt to happen.

-    # turn on wifi
+## Setup Arduino Nano
+Upload MinionSleepMCU/MinionSleepMCU.ino to the Arduino Nano using Arduino IDE.
+Note that depending on your version of Arduino Nano, you might have to check the (Arduino Nano (older version)) in the board parameters to prevent issues.

+## System Behaviour
+When the RPi is turned on the script `minion.py` is called.
+The script's logic is as follows:

+  1. Check if known Wi-Fi in range:
+     1. If available, the script stops and keep the RPi alive;
+     2. Otherwise, it continues
+  2. Check if the maximum number of pictures was captured:
+     1. If true, the script stops and the system goes into sleep forever.
+A power cycle is needed to boot the system.
+     2. Otherwise, it continues
+  3. It takes a burst of pictures.
+  4. Check if known Wi-Fi in range again
+     1. If available, the script stops and keep the RPi alive;
+     2. Otherwise, the system goes into deep sleep: powering off the RPi; which will be waked up by the Arduino X minutes later.

+## Tips
+Test camera

+    raspistill -o picture.jpg

+Test flash

+    python Class_Minion_tools/flasher.py

+Set Real-Time Clock (Assume computer time is synchronized with internet time)

+    sudo hwclock -D -r
+    sudo hwclock -w

+Test Real-Time Clock (get time)

+    sudo hwclock -r

+Turn on Wi-Fi

       sudo ifconfig wlan0 up

-    # turn off wifi
+Turn off Wi-Fi

       sudo ifconfig wlan0 down
-    # run script to see if it finds wifi to connect and prevent halt of system
-    sudo python ~/Class_Minion_scripts/Class_Minion_DeploymentHandler.py

-## Setup Arduino Nano
-Upload Low_Power_Pi/Low_Power_Pi.ino to the Arduino Nano using Arduino IDE.
-Note that depending on your version of Arduino Nano, you might have to check the (Arduino Nano (older version)) in the board parameters to prevent issues.